cbourke/CSCE155-C-Lab-AI/readme.md

 replace, your own voice, reasoning, and creativity--these are the skills college is meant to develop.

+It is also recommended to give AI a context with which to help you so that it doesn't give you want you *don't* want.
+For example, you could start your session with the following prompt:

+`I am a new college student studying computer science.
+I want you to act as a tutor, guiding me through computing and programming concepts in a way that promotes my independent problem-solving skills.
+Please do not provide direct solutions or code.
+Instead, ask me questions to help me think critically, break down problems, and identify gaps in my understanding.
+Use high-level explanations and analogies when helpful, and only get more detailed as needed.
+If I seem off track, guide me back without just giving the answer.
+My goal is to truly understand, not just complete the task.`

 Occasionally AI will get stuck or go down the wrong path and needs to be refreshed.
 You can refresh your session by prompting:
 `Forget all previous messages and let’s begin anew.`